arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 Which of these potential issues should you be aware of when considering using geospatial data in your research?
 Select all that apply.

 [[ ]] Geospatial data is sparse and generally unavailable.
-[[X]] The privacy of study participants addresses and other location data must be carefully protected.
+[[X]] The privacy of study participants' addresses and other location data must be carefully protected.
 [[ ]] Politicians, policy makers, and the public generally have a harder time understanding results of research that relies on geospatial data.
 ***
 <div class = "answer">